lebelolerato/CMPG-323-Overview---34687602/README.md

     Requirements == The API should contain at least one get, post, patch and delete method per resource
                     I will use HTTP endpoints for my API to update my database

+    How my project works == The following methods are methods contained in the models folder and how they work
+	                       1. Zone.cs
+	                          - GET method that retrieves all Zone entries from the database
+	                          - GET method that will retrieve one Zone from the database based on the ID parsed through
+	                          - Create a POST method that will create a new Zone entry on the database
+	                          - Create a PATCH method that will update an existing Zone entry on the database
+	                          - DELETE method that will delete an existing Zone entry on the database
+	                          - Private method in the API that checks if a Zone exists (based on the ID parsed through) before editing or deleting an item
+	                          - GET method that retrieves all devices within a specific zone (based on the zone ID that is parsed through)

+	                      2. Category
+	                         - GET method that retrieves all Category entries from the database
+	                         - GET method that will retrieve one Category from the database based on the ID parsed through
+	                         - POST method that will create a new Category entry on the database
+	                         - PATCH method that will update an existing Category entry on the database
+	                         - DELETE method that will delete an existing Category entry on the database
+	                         - private method in the API that checks if a Category exists (based on the ID parsed through) before editing or deleting an item
+	                         - GET method that retrieves all devices within a specific category (based on the category ID that is parsed through)
+	                         - GET method that will return the number of zones that are associated to a specific category (use the device entity to join the data)

+	                     3. Device
+	                        - GET method that retrieves all Device entries from the database
+	                        - GET method that will retrieve one Device from the database based on the ID parsed through
+	                        - POST method that will create a new Device entry on the database
+	                        - PATCH method that will update an existing Device entry on the database
+	                        - DELETE method that will delete an existing Device entry on the database
+	                        - private method in the API that checks if a Device exists (based on the ID parsed through) before editing or deleting an item

+                        When connecting to my database and you get an error, please go to the firewall settings and configure them by add a client IP address

     Problems I have faced == During the completion of this project, I faced several problems such as:
                              1. I didnt follow the the guidance documentation provided nor did I watch the videos provided with my full attention, which led me to                                       redoing this project multiple times